-You’ll find a 149-room branch of Design Hotels’ funky 25hours brand located inside the Bikini Berlin “concept” shopping mall that adjoins the Tiergarten.
+You’ll find a 149-room branch of Design Hotels’ funky 25hours brand located inside the Bikini Berlin ‘concept’ shopping mall that adjoins the Tiergarten.
 The design is a blend of exposed brick and industrial lighting, softened by plenty of greenery and brightly coloured furnishings.
 There’s great attention to detail, including window-side hammocks, free Mini rental and a fab Middle Eastern restaurant, Neni.

-The hippest member of Berlin’s luxury hotel family, Das Stue is located in the 1930s Royal Danish Embassy, restored to its former splendour by Spanish designer Patricia Urquiola.
+The trendiest member of Berlin’s luxury hotel family, Das Stue is located in the 1930s Royal Danish Embassy, restored to its former splendour by Spanish designer Patricia Urquiola.
 There’s a long list of reasons to stay at this Design Hotel, including a pearl white spa, rooms overlooking the Tiergarten, the original three-storey library, and the Michelin-starred Cinco restaurant, with a menu provided by superstar Catalan chef Paco Pérez.
-The central location means it’s a short walk to most of Berlin’s major sights.
+The central location means it’s a short walk from most of Berlin’s major sights.
 Some rooms overlook Berlin Zoo, with binoculars provided for close-up views of your four-legged neighbours.

 Designed down to the dust ruffles by Karl Lagerfeld, this restored 1914 villa on the edge of Grunewald is a luxury escape of which mere mortals can only dream.
 There are 12 suites and 54 rooms, with elegant marble bathrooms, a limousine and butler service, and well-trained staff to scurry after you.
 R&R is well-covered too, with a swimming pool, a golf course, tennis courts and two restaurants (with summer dining on the lawn, of course).
 This is a beautiful place in a beautiful setting, but so exclusive that it might as well be on another planet.
 It’s worth checking the internet for deals, nonetheless.

 Housed in an elegant 19th-century townhouse, this 27-room boutique hotel was created by an advertising executive to provide a humorous antidote to identikit hotels.
 There are a number of house rules – including no photography and no large groups – to help foster an atmosphere of anything-goes discretion.
 The rooms are quite stark, with brass beds offset by block-coloured walls, and there are Molton Brown goodies in the bathroom.
 Breakfast is served in the all-day deli, and the high-end steak restaurant, The Brooklyn, specialises in rare whiskies and Napa Valley wines.

-The prime location aside (it’s only 50m from Oranienburger Strasse), this member of the Backpacker Germany Network is loosely themed on Douglas Adams’ The Hitchhiker’s Guide to the Galaxy.
+Prime location aside (it’s only 50m from Oranienburger Strasse), this member of the Backpacker Germany Network is loosely themed on Douglas Adams’ ‘The Hitchhiker’s Guide to the Galaxy’.
 Rooms are bright and cheerful, with parquet floors.
-Lockers are free; individual bathrooms and showers, and a keycard system guarantee security.
 The laundry is cheap, as are the shots in the bar; and with rentable ‘Sens-O-matic’ sunglasses and Squornshellous Zeta mattresses to help you recover, what more could a backpacker (or hitchhiker) need?
 Towels, of course, which are available for free at reception.